ChrisTalksTech/ChrisTalksTech.github.io/_posts/2019-12-10-Copying-HTML-into-MadCap-Flare.md

 title: Copying HTML content into MadCap Flare
 ---

-Collaboration is one of the challenges we face with using an Authoring tool like Flare.
-I avoid MS Word like the plague as Word docs tend to pick up formatting issues as they skip from one individual to another.
+Collaboration is one of the challenges tech writers face.
+I avoid using MS Word as Word docs tend to pick up formatting issues as they skip from one individual to another.
 Confluence has become a powerful tool for colaboration, and with wiki pages,  you get a nice, simple WYSIWYG editor.
 I find myself collaborating a lot through wiki pages and I wanted to be able to copy text from a wiki directly into Flare.

 Skip straight to the [HTML to Flare XHTML converter](https://christalkstech.github.io/flarify).